MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 - Whether updated data on the device is waiting to synchronize with the server
 - Whether the app experienced an error or warning while syncing

 The offline sync icon is always visible in the main app navigation bar on iOS, Android and Windows devices.
-(It's not visible in web browsers).
+(It's not visible in web browsers.)

 :::image type="content" source="media/offline-sync-icon-small.png" alt-text="Screenshot of a mobile app, with the offline sync icon in the app navigation bar highlighted.":::